Daednoise/Digital-Frank-Box/README.md

 ## 📜 Historical Context: Frank’s Box

 The original *Frank’s Box* was developed in the early 2000s by paranormal investigator **Frank Sumption** as a tool for Instrumental Transcommunication (ITC) research.
 The device was designed to rapidly scan AM or FM radio frequencies, briefly sampling fragments of live broadcast audio while being passed through a sophiscated "echo box" to allow electromagnetic interference.
-It's this interference that Frank believed, allowed entities to communicate through his device.
+Frank believed that it was within this interference that entities were able to communicate through his device.

 ---